A Unified Server Quality Metric for Tennis: Introduction

 \paragraph{Our Contribution:} This paper establishes a framework to estimate a serve-specific player metric using generalized linear mixed models (GLMMs).
 We call this metric a player's \textit{Server Quality Score} (SQS).
 SQS captures both measured skill derived from serve features (average speed, speed variability, and location characteristics) and unmeasured server effects modeled through player-specific random intercepts.
 To distinguish between aggressive and defensive serving contexts, we fit separate models for first and second serves.
 We treat SQS as a two-dimensional metric, reporting separate first-serve and second-serve scores.

 Using point-by-point data from Wimbledon and the U.S. Open (2018--2019 and 2021--2024), we benchmark these server metrics against weighted Elo (wElo).
-The comparison shows how serve-specific models complement wElo while providing distinct predictive power for short-point wins.
+We also compare against task-aligned baselines (standard serve statistics, random-effects-only GLMM scores, and fixed-effects-only scores) to test whether SQS adds information beyond simpler serve summaries and model ablations.

 \paragraph{Organization:} Section~\ref{sec:lit} reviews related work.
 Section~\ref{sec:methods} describes our methodology with data preparation, mixed effects models, and construction of SQS.
 Section~\ref{sec:results} discusses out-of-sample testing results and benchmarks SQS against wElo.
+Additional task-aligned baseline analyses, temporal validation, and point-level robustness checks are reported in the appendix.
 We conclude with a discussion in Section~\ref{sec:discussion}.